thijsvanloef/palworld-server-docker/README.md

 When the server starts, a `PalWorldSettings.ini` file will be created in the following location: `<mount_folder>/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`

-Any changes made while the server is live will be overwritten.
+Any changes made while the server is live will be overwritten when the server stops.

 Please keep in mind that the ENV variables will always overwrite the changes made to `PalWorldSettings.ini`.